 Consistent datasets for all inflows and outflows, except Consumptive Uses, are available from 1948-2010.
 Although data for some flows date back to the late 19th century, this assessment requires data on all flows and the most consistent data for the Basin begins in 1948.
 This data consists of monthly computations of each of the inflows and outflows for the Great Lakes and the St. Lawrence River, not including Consumptive Uses and smaller Diversions.
-Information in this assessment on Consumptive Use and all Diversions is reported for 2006-2010.
-This information is reported by the Parties and the most consistent set of data exist for this time period.
-For the purpose of historical context, however, the reported data on Consumptive Uses and Diversions is compared against historical data gathered by the U.S. Army Corps of Engineers.
-For the Basin and each Lake Watershed, individual Diversions is reported by the Parties to the Great Lakes Water Use Database Repository and for, some of these diversions in the States, is, separately collected by federal agencies and available from the U.S. Army Corps of Engineers.
+Information in this assessment on Consumptive Use and all Diversions is reported for 2011-2015.
+This information is reported by the Parties.
+For historical context, however, the reported data on Diversions is compared against historical data gathered by the U.S. Army Corps of Engineers.
+For the Basin and each Lake Watershed, individual Diversions are aggregated and presented as a single value by the Parties.
+Data for some Diversions in the States is collected separately by federal agencies and available from the U.S. Army Corps of Engineers.
 Consumptive Uses are reported by the Parties by Watershed to the Great Lakes Water Use Database Repository on an annual basis.

-Flows are complex and can be difficult to relate water supply.
+Flows are complex and can be difficult to relate to water supply.
 Therefore, the information is presented in text, graphic and tabular forms.
 Following standard scientific procedures, inflows are presented as positive numbers and outflows are presented as negative numbers.
 This convention is used to help relate different flows to one another and to supply.
 It is not intended to communicate a value judgment on whether these flows are good or bad for the Basin.
 All flows are given in cubic feet per second (cfs).
 Sources of all data are included in Appendix A, rather than being cited in the text, figures and tables of this report.